Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 =======

 ## 2018-01-24pm KryptonTextBox.cs descriptions
-* Added descriptions to 'OnTrackMouseEnter' and 'OnTrackMouseLeave' events to make more sense
+* Added descriptions to `OnTrackMouseEnter` and `OnTrackMouseLeave` events to make more sense

 =======

 ## 2018-01-24am Designer bug fix
-* Fixed bug with ComponentFactory.Krypton.Design.dll to version 4.70.0.0 due to hard coded values in toolkit code.
+* Fixed bug with ComponentFactory.Krypton.Design.dll to version `4.70.0.0` due to hard coded values in toolkit code.
 Thanks to Smurf-IV for pointing this out to me.
-* New Nuget package, version 4.70.524, relating to the version of ComponentFactory.Krypton.Designer.dll (build date January 24th, 2018) will be uploaded to incorporate this fix.
+* New Nuget package, version `4.70.524`, relating to the version of ComponentFactory.Krypton.Designer.dll (build date January 24th, 2018) will be uploaded to incorporate this fix.

 =======